 - 1. I must choose a treating doctor from the Alliance list of doctors designated as treating doctors. - 2.
 I must go to my treating doctor for all health care for my injury.
 If I need a specialist, my treating doctor will refer me.
 If I need emergency care, I may go to any licensed medical professional within the United States. - 3.
 Even though my treating doctor should refer me to a specialist of providers contracted with the Alliance, I understand that I need to verify that the referral doctor is a member of the Alliance provider panel. - 4.
 The Texas Association of School Boards Risk Management Fund will pay the treating doctor and other Alliance providers for all health care related to my compensable injury. - 5.
 I understand that my medical and/or income benefits may be disputed if I receive health care from a provider other than an Alliance provider without prior approval from the Fund. - 6.
 Making a false or fraudulent workers' compensation claim is a crime that may result in fines and or imprisonment. - 7.
-If I want to change doctors after my first choice, I can do so within the first 60 days of starting - treatment and I can only choose from the Alliance list of providers.
+If I want to change doctors after my first choice, I can do so within the first 60 days of starting treatment and I can only choose from the Alliance list of providers.
 A third choice requires approval from my adjuster.

 Signature Date:

 Printed Name

-l live at:
+I live at:

 Street Address:

 City: State: Zip code:

-Name of Employer: -
+Name of Employer:

-Name of Direct Contracting P Program: Political Subdivision W /orkers' Compensation Alliance (th e Alliance)
+Name of Direct Contracting P rogram: Political Subdivision W orkers' Compensation Alliance (tl ne Alliance)

-site at www.pswca.org or cal l your adjuster at 800-482-727
+eas are subject to change.
+To lo I your adjuster at 800-482-7276 cate a treating doctor within you 5. r area, visit the PSWCA web

-y the Employer (Only)
+the Employer (Only)

-Please indicate whether this is the: Initial employee notification Injury notification (date of injury
+Please indicate whether this is the: □ Initial employee notification □ Injury notification (date of injury